Choosing a Path

 Daniel had a good explanation for his lowball number, however.
 He had anticipated that his first offer would be a critical move, one that would shape his broader strategy.
 He thought hard about the long-term consequences of his answer.
 While preparing for the negotiation, he realized that his first offer, no matter how lavish, would not secure Steven's release.
 The kidnapper would reject it, confident that he could get more.

 With that in mind, Daniel reconsidered his objectives.
 "My paramount goal at that point was to simply keep the conversation going," he explained.
-The $50,000 figure likely was less than the kidnapper expected, yet it was a starting point: that's what Daniel meant by adding the words "right now."
+The $50,000 figure certainly was less than the kidnapper expected, yet it was a starting point: that's what Daniel meant by adding the words "right now."

-One of his program classmates asked, "Weren't you taking a big risk with your brother's life?
+One of his executive program classmates asked, "Weren't you taking a big risk with your brother's life?"
 Daniel didn't think so.
 In fact, he worried more about the risk of making a high offer.
 If he had started with $500,000, the kidnapper might have assumed that the family could pay ten times that.
 In laying out his first number, Daniel was already thinking about the end game.

 Daniel and the police listened to the tape of the first call over and over again.
 "This is good," said the head detective.
 "We know this guy.
 He's done at least eight kidnappings this year."
 Daniel stifled the urge to ask why the police still hadn't made an arrest.
 Instead, he merely asked, "It's good?"

 "Oh yes," said the detective.
 "He's very professional.
 He knows what he's doing.
 Now, if it were some amateur, someone who doesn't know how to play the game, it would be very different."
 To Daniel, the situation was by no means a game, yet he was thinking like a chess player himself.
 There would be further moves, he told himself, trying to draw some comfort from the kidnapper's closing words.
-This was the beginning of the bargaining, not the end.
+This was the beginning of the bargaining process, not the end.